ssepan2/TextDataMerge/TextDataMergeLibrary/readme.txt

 4.0: (PLANNED)
 ~TODO:Refactor object model / UI / WF-samples to allow for sequences of functions.

+3.11:
+~update to Framework 4.8
+~convert to SDK style project

 3.10 (CURRENT)
 ~Refactored to use new MVVM / MVC hybrid.
 ~Updated Ssepan.* to 2.6